 The MS in Informatics program is ideal for students with technical and non-technical backgrounds who are interested in exploring connections between people and technology.
 Course work covers the Informatics foundation skill set with a focus in one of three domains: Health (including Telehealth), Sports or Cybersecuirty and Privacy.

-Teacher Librarian services Credential – 31 units
+California Teacher Librarian services Credential – 31 units

 Advanced Certificate in Digital Assets and Services – 9 units